curl/everything-curl/callback-sockopt.md

                          curl_socket_t curlfd,
                          curlsocktype purpose);

-This callback function gets called by libcurl when it when a new socket has been created, but before the connect call to allow applications to change specific socket options.
+This callback function gets called by libcurl when a new socket has been created but before the connect call, to allow applications to change specific socket options.

 The **clientp** pointer points to the private data set with